popraf/optimo/README.md

 * Health Checks: Monitor the health status of both Django and Flask services.
 * Robust Logging: Logs are stored in a MySQL database for easy monitoring and analysis.
 * Resilience: Implements retry mechanisms for external API communications to enhance reliability.
+* Caching, such as caching books list view

 ### Architecture
 The system consists of the following components: